workingDog/scalastix/README.md

 1) [circe library](https://github.com/circe/circe) providing the JSON io for [Scala](https://www.scala-lang.org/) and [Scala.js](https://www.scala-js.org/) (i.e. --> Javascript))

+### Building

+For Scala on the JVM, requires Java8.

+The best way to compile and package **ScalaStix** from source is to use [SBT](http://www.scala-sbt.org/).
+To assemble the library and all its dependencies into a single jar file type:

+    sbt assembly

+This will produce a jar file "scalastix_2.12-1.0-SNAPSHOT.jar" in the "./target/scala-2.12" directory.

+To publish the library to your local (Ivy) repository, simply type:

+    sbt publishLocal

+Then put this in your build.sbt file

+    libraryDependencies += "com.github.workingDog" %% "scalastix" % "1.0-SNAPSHOT

+For Scala.js and thus compiling to JavaScript:

+---> todo

 ### Conventions

 All SDO classes have their required parameters listed first, followed by the optionals.